Top 5 Warning Signs Your Dryer Needs Professional Repair

 If the door seals are cracked, loose, or dirty, cold air can escape and warm air can enter.
 That makes the fridge run longer and cool less effectively.

-Check the gasket around the door for gaps, tears, or signs of wear.
-Clean it with warm soapy water and inspect whether the door closes tightly all the way around.
+Check the gasket around the door for gaps, tears, or visible wear.
+Clean it with warm soapy water and make sure the door closes tightly all the way around.

 Too much frost inside the freezer can block airflow and reduce cooling in both sections of the refrigerator.
 In many cases, this points to a problem with the defrost heater, defrost thermostat, or defrost control.